 My teaching responsibilities are closely tied to my research experience and interests.
-At UNR I have taught several courses, from introductory undergraduate classes to graduate seminars.
+At UNR I have taught several courses, from introductory undergraduate classes to graduate seminars (see list below).
 I also developed, proposed, and established a few new classes on climate and environmental change.

 Honors and Awards